This is the cheap alternative available compared with other options such as diesel generators etc.

-Most frequently motor failed due to an excessive current is drawn by the motor.
+Most frequently motor failed due to an excessive current drawn by the motor.

-To protect electric motor from excessive current and “Overload Protection Relay” is placed in the electric circuit.
+To protect the electric motor from excessive current an “Overload Protection Relay” is placed in the electric circuit.

-Excessive current may be due to either mechanical overload on the motor or due to an electrical system, due to unbalance supply voltage or single phasing or defective starter or defective in the motor itself.
+Excessive current may be due to either mechanical overload on the motor or an electrical system, due unbalanced supply voltage or single phasing or defective starter, or defective in the motor itself.

 In either case, it is essential that the supply should be disconnected before any damage is done to the motor.

-So, the details about Overload Relays used in Electric Motor are
+So, the details about Overload Relays used in Electric motors are

 Overload Relays are generally of two types